Pricing

 Shift Left Testing includes reduced cost, higher efficiency, higher quality, and competitive advantage for the company

-Shift Left testing is a software testing approach that focuses on conducting testing activities earlier in the development process.
+Shift left testing is a software testing approach that focuses on conducting testing activities earlier in the development process.
 This approach involves moving all testing activities to earlier development stages instead of waiting until the final stages.
 Its purpose is to be proactive in identifying and resolving defects at an early stage, thereby preventing their spread throughout the entire application.
 By addressing issues sooner, the cost and effort needed for fixing them are reduced.

 On the other hand, shift right testing, also known as testing in production, focuses on conducting testing activities after the development process.
 It involves gathering insights from real user feedback and interactions after the software has been deployed.
 Developers then use those insights to improve software quality and come up with new feature ideas.